akirk/friends/readme.txt

 Requires PHP: 5.2.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Connect WordPresses and communicate privately with your friends.
-You can send friend requests to your friends' blogs and see their posts aggregated.
+Decentralized Social Networking with WordPress.
+Connect WordPresses through friendship requests and read each other’s (private) posts in a feed reader.

 == Description ==

+= Decentralized Social Networking with WordPress =

+- Connect WordPresses through friendship requests
+- Read each other’s (private) posts in a feed reader UI
+- Subscribe to any RSS feed
+- Compatible with the WordPress mobile apps

 On your WordPress site you can post anything you wish to share with the world.
-But blogging only becomes really interesting if you interact with other people.
+Sometimes the open nature of WordPress might be a little too open.
+What if you only want to share some posts with friends but not the whole world?

 With the Friends plugin, you can establish a connection with your friends' WordPress sites by making and accepting friend requests.